turboapps/docs/reference/command_line/run.md

       --route-block=VALUE          Block specified route or protocol.
 Supported protocols: ip, tcp, udp --route-file=VALUE           Read in a INI file of routing configuration --startup-file=VALUE         Override the default startup file
-      --startup-file-default=VALUE Overrides the default startup file if the main image does not have one --startup-verb=VALUE         Override the default startup verb
+      --startup-verb=VALUE         Override the default startup verb
       --temp                       Remove container when it exits
       --trigger=VALUE              Execute named group of startup files